Shazalyn/shazalyn.github.io/Cochella Roadtrip.md

-Cochella Roadtrip
+Coachella Road Trip

-You and your BFF are going to the ultimate boho-girl music festival "Cochella".
+You and your BFF are going to the ultimate boho-girl music festival, "Coachella".
 Recently your grandfather gave you his mint 70's VW camper bus.
 Talk about the ultimate accessory for the hotest weekend!
-The quest for accquiring the most inspirational outfit and experience, takes place over the course of a day.
+The quest for acquiring the most inspirational outfit and experience, takes place over the course of a day.
 Stay with-in budget, and get through the first exciting day in style.